-- 1. When you connect a second monitor, it will likely connect automatically.
-If it doesn't, simply click on the black rectangle that represents the second monitor and choose the "On" setting.
-When the display is switched to "On" the rectangle will be in color. - 2.
+When you connect a second monitor, it will likely connect automatically.
+If it doesn't, simply click on the black rectangle that represents the second monitor and choose the On setting.
+When the display is switched to "On" the rectangle will be in color.

 Select the resolution settings you prefer.
 The list includes all of the resolutions that the monitor is capable of displaying.
-In this example, I'm using an HDMI cable to connect a 1080P television as a monitor.
+In this example, an HDMI cable is used to connect a 1080P television as a monitor.